 We now parameterize our model, and the calibration and estimation results are summarized in Tables 6 and 7.
 Panel A of Table 6 displays the parameters that are calibrated without solving the model.
 We choose five sets of parameter values from the literature.
 First, the domestic Armington elasticity across regions, ε , is set to five, implying a domestic trade elasticity of four as in Simonovska and Waugh (2014).
 Second, for the Foreigner's Armington elasticity between goods from North Korea and other origins, we set the value to two, close to the median value across industries estimated by Feenstra et al. (2017).
 Third, we calibrate the domestic trade costs τ{in} .
 We do not have direct information about the domestic trade costs or trade flows in North Korea.
 To discipline these parameters, we combine the road network distance between any two counties in North Korea and an estimate of the impact of road distance on trade costs in China.
-In particular, Fan et al. (2021) estimate that an additional 100 km of (regular) road distance increases trade costs by 4.2%.
-Therefore, we set the trade costs between two North Korean counties i and n at $\tau{in} = e^{0.042d{in}}$, where d{in} is the length of the shortest path from i to n based on the map from www.openstreetmap.org.31
+In particular, Fan, Lu and Luo (2021) estimate that an additional 100 km of (regular) road distance increases trade costs by 4.2%.
+Therefore, we set the trade costs between two North Korean counties i and n at $\tau{in} = e^{0.042d{in}}$, where d{in} is the length of the shortest path from i to n based on the map from www.openstreetmap.org.30 We set the trade costs between county n and the rest of the world at twice the value of the domestic trade costs from n to the China-North Korea border.31 Fourth, we use China's 2002 Input-Output Table to compute labor and input shares in each sectors' production, consistent with our empirical strategy.
+We also use China's consumption shares in each industry in 2002 to calculate ξ_j .
+Finally, we simply set the share of foreign and domestic transfers received by country n to be proportional to its population.

-$^{^{30}}$ In equation (11), we have made an implicit assumption that the foreign prices of non-sanctioned products do not change after the sanctions.
+29In equation (10), we have made an implicit assumption that the foreign prices of non-sanctioned products do not change after the sanctions.
 This is a standard assumption in small-open-economy models.
-In addition, Figure 5 shows that the prices of non-sanctioned products are stable before and after the sanctions, supporting our modeling assumption.
+In addition, Figure 4 shows that the prices of non-sanctioned products are stable before and after the sanctions, supporting our modeling assumption.